FrHassan/Assessing-DDD-based-Microservices-Architectures/Microservices-Projects/Pitstop - Garage Management System/README.md

 ## Pitstop result analysis

-cccccccccccccccccccccThe Degree Centrality Afferent Coupling algorithm has identified 3 services (Order, Kitchen, and Restaurant) with differing levels of incoming dependencies, ranging from 4 to 6.
-This suggests that modifications to any of these services will require corresponding changes in at least 4 services, which refers to an important level of Design-Time Coupling.
-Additionally, the other algorithms have confirmed the findings of the Degree Centrality Afferent Coupling algorithm, with the 3 services showing significant values for these algorithms except for the "\textit{Restaurant}" service in regards to the LCC algorithm.
+The analysis indicates that the Workshop Management, Notification, and Invoice services exhibit a higher Degree of Centrality Afferent Coupling values, indicating 3 incoming dependencies per service.
+This  signifies that alterations to these services would necessitate adjustments in three other services, underscoring a significant level of Design-Time Coupling.
+These same services also demonstrate important values in terms of PageRank, Triangle Count, and Local Clustering Coefficient.
+Notably, Workshop Management stands out with higher values in Triangle Count and Local Clustering Coefficient compared to the remaining services.

 ## Proposed architecture